CRADLE Bench: A Clinician-Annotated Benchmark for Multi-Faceted Mental Health Crisis and Safety Risk Detection: Development of Crisis Detection Models

 \subsection{Training Details}

 We fine-tune three open-source LLMs as base models: Qwen3-14B, chosen for its competitive performance relative to model size.
 We also select Llama-3.3-70B-Instruct and Qwen2.5-72B-Instruct, which demonstrate strong overall results on \textsc{CRADLE BENCH}.
 All models are fine-tuned on the training sets described above.
 Detailed training configurations and hyperparameters are provided in Appendix~\ref{sec:appendix_training}.
+Fine-tuned models are publicly released (links in Appendix~\ref{sec:appendix_training}).